Please click here for other program prerequisite pages:

 - Secondary Dual Educator Program (SDEP)

-The following courses must be completed before starting the Special Educator program.
+The following courses must be completed before starting the Special Education: Elementary, MS and License or Special Education: Secondary, MS and License programs.
 The program starts at the beginning of summer term each year.
 The prerequisite courses must have been completed within seven years prior to beginning the special educator program.

 - PSY 311 Human Growth and Development (4 credits)

 - MTH 211, 212, Foundations of Elementary Math I and II (8 credits).
 Both must be taken.

 - SPED 418/518 Survey of Exceptional Learners (3 credits)